by Mathew Martin

 Faker paused, then nodded.
 “And it must be done quickly.”

 The witch stepped closer.
 “Very well.
-I can give you a chance to do whatever you want.
-Skeletor need never know.”
+I can give you a chance to

 “And your price?”